 Extensive research by Fáilte Ireland has shown improved environmental outcomes (including improved attainment of conservation objectives) in areas with visitor management strategies.
+Where available, this research will continue to be used as part of a feedback loop to inform ongoing review of Fáilte Ireland activities, including within the Sligo DEDP area.

 Visitor management strategies will be required for proposed plans, programmes and projects that are to receive funding as relevant and appropriate.